-- 2:55- students being picked up will be dismissed by parent arrival (We use Pick Up Patrol to track student dismissal) - 3:03- students walking home will be dismissed (students walking with siblings should decide on a meeting spot in front of the school) - 3:05- students will be dismissed to walk to busses
+- 2:55- students being picked up will be dismissed upon parent arrival (We use Pick Up Patrol to track student dismissal).
+Staff will be calling students out via the car line or in front of the school. - 3:05- students walking home will be dismissed (students walking with siblings should decide on a meeting spot in front of the school) - 3:05- students will be dismissed to walk to busses